Mariana UFO film: Baker analysis

-Condon report
+Condon Report

 In 1966 the U.S. government established and funded a study of the UFO phenomenon.
 Located at the University of Colorado at Boulder, and chaired by Edward U. Condon, a prominent physicist, the committee's researchers decided to "reinvestigate" Mariana's UFO film.
 The Condon Committee assigned two investigators to study the case: Roy Craig, a physicist who was generally skeptical of UFOs, and David Saunders, a psychologist who had long been interested in the Mariana UFO incident.

 Saunders and Craig soon added a new problem to the case - they were not sure whether the film had been taken on August 5 or August 15, 1950.
 After interviewing Mariana, the two researchers came to different conclusions about the film.
 Craig remained skeptical of Mariana's claims that 35 frames had been removed from the footage: "the comment I considered most significant, which Mariana's ex-secretary made to me during a telephone interview...when I pressed for information or beliefs regarding clipping of the film by the Air Force.
 The very hesitant comment was, 'What you have to remember in all this is... that Nick Mariana is a promoter'.
 That comment was adequate to close our conversation".
 In his memoirs, Craig also wrote that: "I would not like to have to defend Dr. Saunders's conviction that the Mariana film is strong evidence that we have extraterrestrial visitors".
 However, Saunders thought the Mariana film was a crucial case in the Colorado Project's case files.
 Impressed by Baker's analysis, Saunders was suspicious of the discrepancy over the missing frames at the beginning of the Mariana film.
 He was particularly concerned with reports that the first three seconds of the film that were missing clearly indicated the objects were spinning discs.
 He came to the conclusion that Mariana's film "was the one sighting of all time that did more than any other single case to convince me that there is something to the UFO problem".

 William Hartmann, an astronomer for the University of Arizona, analyzed the Mariana UFO film for the Condon Report.
 His conclusion was that "past investigations have left airplanes as the principal working hypothesis.
 The data at hand indicate that while it strains credibility to suppose that these were airplanes, the possibility nonetheless cannot be entirely ruled out.
-There are several independent arguments against airplane reflections.".
+There are several independent arguments against airplane reflections."

-Today
+Legacy

 Copies of Mariana's film currently reside in the US National Archives.
 It is still featured in documentaries, television programs, and shared online.
 The film continues to be debated.
 Since Mariana's sighting, over 100 other UFO sightings have been made in Great Falls, Montana, making it one of the most active locations for UFO sightings in North America.
-In 2008, the minor-league baseball team in Great Falls was renamed the Great Falls Voyagers in honor of the Mariana UFO incident.
+In 2008, the minor league baseball team in Great Falls was renamed the Great Falls Voyagers in honor of the Mariana UFO incident.